[ A ] [ B ] [ C ] [ D ] [ E ] [ F ] [ G ] [ H ] [ I ] [ K ][ L ] [ M ] [ N ] [ O ] [ P ][ Q ] [ R ] [ S ] [ T ] [ U ] [ V ]

 Alternative/deprecated names: AAD, Application Analytics Dashboard

-CAST Imaging System is a software visualization solution for the IT teams to visualize and navigate through the application architecture layer by layer; something similar to Google Earth.
+CAST Imaging is a software visualization solution for the IT teams to visualize and navigate through the application architecture layer by layer; something similar to Google Earth.
 It is a single page application that can be accessed by any developer, architect, business executive to get insight into architecture, technologies, frameworks and other functional layers of the applications.

 LISA (Large Intermediate Storage Area)